Woman charged after allegedly starving her boyfriend's 7-year-old son to death - KTVZ

 By Liam Reilly, CNN

-A childcare provider in New York was charged with second-degree murder Friday after prosecutors alleged that she had starved her boyfriend’s 7-year-old son to death earlier this year.
+A childcare provider in New York was charged with second-degree murder Friday after prosecutors alleged she starved her boyfriend’s 7-year-old son to death earlier this year.

 Leticia Bravo, 39, potentially faces 25 years to life in prison for the second-degree murder of Peter Cuacuas, according to a statement from the Orange County District Attorney’s Office.
 Bravo was also charged with manslaughter in the first and second degrees.